 South Kingstown is a decidedly white-collar town, with fully 89.19% of the workforce employed in white-collar jobs, well above the national average.
 Overall, South Kingstown is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in South Kingstown who work in sales jobs (12.08%), management occupations (11.28%), and office and administrative support (10.69%).

 Also of interest is that South Kingstown has more people living here who work in computers and math than 95% of the places in the US.

 South Kingstown is also a major college town with a large number of people who are 18 years or older and attending college.
 As is often the case in college towns, the many students that live in South Kingstown have a strong influence on the local culture and entertainment scene, which may seem dormant by comparison in the summer months when much of the student population is away.
 In the fall, the return of students has a reinvigorating effect on the community.
 Because colleges are lasting institutions, they have a stabilizing effect on the economy by providing direct local benefits such as jobs for faculty and staff and spending by students.
 South Kingstown’s economy is one such example of this.

 South Kingstown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in South Kingstown in 2010 was $33,669, which is middle income relative to Rhode Island, and wealthy relative to the rest of the US.
-This equates to an annual income of $134,676 for a family of four.
+The per capita income in South Kingstown in 2010 was $32,592, which is lower middle income relative to Rhode Island, and wealthy relative to the rest of the US.
+This equates to an annual income of $130,368 for a family of four.
 However, South Kingstown contains both very wealthy and poor people as well.